M

 mercurial (adjective)

-Of a person: Subject to sudden or unpredictable changes of mood or mind.
-(OD)
+Of a person, subject to sudden or unpredictable changes of mood or mind.
+(NOA)

 Not necessarily derogatory.
 Lively, impulsive; given to changes of mood.